Psychopoulet/node-multi-socketservers/README.md

 # node-multi-socketservers
-A multi http & socket servers manager, based on node-multi-webserver
+A multi http and socket servers manager, based on node-multi-webserver

 # Installation